Criminal Defense Law Firm Protecting the Legal Rights of People Charged with a White Collar Case

 Complex Criminal Cases

-Although white collar crimes in Los Angeles are charged just like any other crimes and trigger the same types of legal defenses and protections as in other cases, the legal principles and theories of white collar crimes are much more complex due to the amount of evidence presented in the case.
+Although white-collar crimes in Los Angeles are charged like any other crimes and trigger the same types of legal defenses and protections as in other cases, the legal principles and theories of white-collar crimes are much more complex due to the amount of evidence presented in the case.

 Many times suspects accused of white collar crimes will be subpoenaed to testify in front of a grand jury.

-However, usually, prosecution's case relies mostly on what is said in suspect's or witnesses' statements, or what can be recovered from gathered documents.
+However, the prosecution's case usually relies mostly on what is said in the suspect's or witnesses' statements or what can be recovered from gathered documents.

-Therefore, it is overly important to consult with experienced Los Angeles white collar crime lawyers, knowledgeable in these type of crimes; so, as to be advised regarding your constitutional rights and the consequences of white collar crimes allegations.
+Therefore, it is overly important to consult with experienced Los Angeles white-collar crime lawyers knowledgeable in these types of crimes to be advised regarding your constitutional rights and the consequences of white-collar crime allegations.

 If arrested, there is a good chance you will have to appear for an arraignment, which is the first court appearance.